 Along with vitamin B12, folate serves as a donor of methyl groups in many nervous system and metabolic processes, including conversion of homocysteine to methionine, synthesis of monoamine neurotransmitters, production of melatonin, and synthesis of DNA.32,33 In addition, red blood cells require vitamin B12 and folate for proliferation and manufacturing.34 B12 is also essential for neurological health, and chronic insufficiency can affect the spinal cord, peripheral nerves, the optic nerve, and the brain.35

 B12 Dosage Recommendations

 The best way to take B12 is in a sublingual form.
 Be sure it is a combination of methylcobalamin and folate in the 5-MTHF form.
-About 2500mcg of B12 is an effective clinical dose.
+LifeSpa’s B12 Boost has 2,500 mcg of B12 and the active 5-MTHF form of folate to deliver an effective clinical dose.
 It is best taken in the morning for a B12 boost all day.

 Try LifeSpa’s B12 Boost Quick Dissolve Tablets and let us know what you find.